GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Introduction

-In this paper, we propose a novel error-pattern-driven visual analytics system, {\name}\footnote[1]{https://gnnvis.github.io/}, to provide model developers and users with deep insights into model performance and its dependency on data characteristics.
-Instead of analyzing the GNN prediction results of single instances, we investigate the patterns in the prediction results shared by a group of instances to obtain generalizable insights into the model architecture. \zhihua{}{We worked closely with two GNN experts for four months to derive the design requirements of {\name}. {\name} comprises five parts: Control Panel, Parallel Sets View, Projection View, Graph View, and Feature Matrix View. } The Parallel Sets View enables users to see the distribution of node-level metrics.
-The Projection View presents a set of 2D projections of the selected nodes according to metrics summarized from different perspectives, enabling users to extract potential clusters of nodes.
-Novel node glyphs in Projection View are proposed to help users to conveniently learn about the multiple metrics of nodes and extract general error patterns.
+In this paper, we propose a novel error-pattern-driven visual analytics system, {\name}\footnote[1]{https://gnnlens.github.io/}, to provide model developers and users with deep insights into model performance and its dependency on data characteristics.
+Instead of analyzing the GNN prediction results of single instances, we investigate the patterns in the prediction results shared by a group of instances to obtain generalizable insights into the model architecture.
+We worked closely with two GNN experts for four months to derive the design requirements of {\name}. {\name} comprises five views: Control Panel, Parallel Sets View, Projection View, Graph View, and Feature Matrix View, as shown in Fig.~\ref{Fig.system}.
+The Parallel Sets View enables users to see the distribution of node-level metrics (Fig.~\ref{Fig.system}(b)).
+The Projection View presents a set of 2D projections of the selected nodes according to metrics summarized from different perspectives, enabling users to extract potential clusters of nodes (Fig.~\ref{Fig.system}(c)). \zhihua{}{Node glyphs are proposed to help users conveniently learn about multiple metrics of nodes and extract general error patterns in the Projection View.} The Graph View shows the node information and topological structure of the whole graph.
+Users can also zoom in and focus on the topological structure of a specific node (Fig.~\ref{Fig.system}(d)).
+The Feature Matrix View shows the detailed features of selected individual nodes (Fig.~\ref{Fig.system}(e)).
+All the five views of {\name} are linked together to help users analyze GNN models simultaneously from multiple angles and facilitate the exploration of error patterns of the GNN models.
 We conducted two case studies and expert interviews to demonstrate the effectiveness and usability of {\name} in helping model developers understand and diagnose GNNs.

-The contributions of our work can be summarized as follows: \begin{itemize} \item A visual analytics system to assist model developers and users in understanding and diagnosing GNNs. \item A set of novel node glyphs to help users conveniently learn about the metrics of nodes. \item \zhihua{}{Case studies on analyzing error patterns in GNN prediction results and interviews with domain experts to demonstrate the effectiveness and usability of the proposed system.}
+The contributions of our work are listed as follows: \begin{itemize} \item A visual analytics system to assist model developers and users in understanding and diagnosing GNNs. \item Case studies on analyzing error patterns in GNN prediction results and interviews with domain experts to demonstrate the effectiveness and usability of the proposed system.

 \end{itemize}